 That’s right, sites that use SSL certificates get a boost in the SERPs.
-It might not be a huge boost, but I think you’ll agree with me that any boost in search rankings is a good one.
+It might not be a huge boost, but any boost in search rankings is a good one.
 When I moved my portfolio site to HTTPS, I experienced a notable bump in my search rankings.

 But now Google is going even further.
-Starting in January 2017 (AKA right around the corner), Google will mark “HTTP pages that collect passwords or credit cards as non-secure.”
-That means your WordPress login page will be marked as non-secure if you’re not using HTTPS.
-Here’s what that change will look like in Google Chrome:
+Starting in January 2017, Google marked “HTTP pages that collect passwords or credit cards as non-secure.”
+That means your WordPress login page is marked as non-secure if you’re not using HTTPS.
+Here’s what that looks like in Google Chrome, as of version 67:

 So, in addition to offering a benefit to your readers by securing their connection, you also have both a Google-provided carrot and stick to motivate you to use an SSL certificate for your WordPress site.

 I don’t want to dig too deeply into premium SSL certificates because it deviates too much from the goal of this post (you want the FREE ones, after all).
 But very briefly, there are a number of different SSL certificates you can choose from.
-Each offering various levels of trust.

 How to Get a Free SSL Certificate from Let’s Encrypt

-If you’re just running a regular WordPress site and aren’t handling any super sensitive information (like credit cards), you can get a free SSL certificate from a service called Let’s Encrypt.
+All that said, if you’re just running a regular WordPress site and aren’t handling super sensitive information, you can get a free SSL certificate from a service called Let’s Encrypt.

-Install Your Free SSL Certificate from Your cPanel Account (for supported hosts)
+1. Install Your Free SSL Certificate from Your (Supported) Host Account

 As I mentioned, many hosts are partnering up with Let’s Encrypt to add free SSL certificates directly inside their customers’ cPanel dashboards or the host’s dashboard itself.
 For example, if you’re hosting at SiteGround (as I am), you can install an SSL certificate in about two seconds.
 From the main login site, go into the My Accounts tab and into Extra Services.
 You should see a section called let’s Encrypt Certificates, and you can manage and install them wherever you want by clicking the View All button.